gajus/deadlink/README.md

 ## Usage

 This guide explains the most common use case, without going into details about the properties of the intermediate results.
-Some of these properties are useful for further analyzes, such as content inspection.
+Some of these properties are useful for further analyzes, such as knowing when to load the document to extract the IDs for fragment identification.

 Refer to the [test cases](https://github.com/gajus/deadlink/tree/master/tests) for the detail explanation of Deadlink behavior.